Witnessing non-objectivity in the framework of strong quantum Darwinism: Frameworks of Quantum Darwinism

 \subsection{Subspace-dependent Strong Quantum Darwinism}

 Here, we introduce the notion of subspace-dependent strong quantum Darwinism, upon which we will build our witness in Sec. \ref{sec:Witnessing-non-objectivity}.
 Environments and systems tend to have a limited set of bases in which we routinely measure.
-Furthermore, subspace-dependent strong quantum Darwinism finds good company with basis-dependent discord \citep{Egloff2018,Yadin2016}, and with the basis-dependency in quantum coherence \citep{Streltsov2017}.
+Furthermore, states that subspace-dependent SQD form a convex set, and hence are closed under convex combinations, similar to the convexity of separable states and incoherent states.
+Subspace-dependent SQD is built from basis-dependent discord \cite{Egloff2018,Yadin2016}, which in turn has strong connections with quantum coherence \citep{Yadin2016, Streltsov2017}.

 Strong quantum Darwinism is equivalent to \emph{bipartite} spectrum broadcast structure \citep{Le2019}.
 That is, if the state on $\mathcal{SF}=\mathcal{SE}_{1}\cdots\mathcal{E}_{F}$ has strong quantum Darwinism, then the system $\mathcal{S}$ with the full fragment $\mathcal{F}$ has bipartite spectrum broadcast structure: